Roasted Butternut Squash Salad

-This Roasted Squash Salad is made with tender butternut squash, arugula, almonds, feta cheese, and a zesty orange vinaigrette.
+This Roasted Squash Salad is made with tender butternut squash, arugula, almonds, feta cheese, and a zesty vinaigrette.
 Loaded with the most irresistible flavors of the season, this butternut squash salad recipe is the perfect addition to your weekly rotation.

 If you’re looking for the ultimate fall salad, this Butternut Squash Salad is the one.
 This crave-worthy salad is a stunning combination of rich, tangy, zesty, and nutty flavors.